jlomako/hospital-occupancy-tracker/README.md

 * reads content from web, sorts/ processes data, saves new data to csv, plots data
 * collects data for <a href = "https://jlomako.shinyapps.io/occupancy_app/"><b>
 occupancy app</b></a>
-* data is used by repository: prophet bot to calculate forecast
+* data is used by prophet bot to calculate forecast
 <br><br>